Military to Civilian Resume — Translate Your MOS

 After: “Managed $2.3M inventory of equipment and supplies using enterprise tracking software, maintaining 99.8% accountability across 12-month deployment cycle; coordinated return logistics for 400+ line items with zero loss.”

 Same job.
 Completely different readability.
-The second version gets past an ATS scan and means something to a hiring manager at a 3PL company.
+The second version clears an ATS scan and actually means something to a hiring manager at a 3PL company in, say, Memphis or Columbus — the first version gets deleted before a human sees it.

 Before and After — 35F Intelligence Analyst